TerminalAddict/loudas.com-website/_posts/2021-03-22-Go-The-Mighty-Cannon.md

 ### Day Two Ruapehu and Waipakihi
 We head across the highway for lunch.
-I mean, you kinda need 4wd to get up this road in summer (mind you it freezing, it doesn't feel like summer !!! 🥶), then again maybe you don't need 4wd.🤷
+I mean, you kinda need 4wd to get up this road in summer (mind you it is freezing, it doesn't feel like summer !!! 🥶), then again maybe you don't need 4wd.🤷
 The view is cool !!

 {% include thumbnail.html img="20210320_114720.jpg" %}